-Bill Cosby Defense Rests, Closing Arguments Underway
+Jury Begins Cosby Deliberations as Defense Clings to Doubt

 “The inconsistencies should make you hesitate,” McMonagle told the jury.

+District Attorney Steele cast the inconsistencies differently.
+“She bore something so personal, up on the witness stand,” Steele said, “just so you can look at her credibility. … It’s not easy.”

+“She spent a lot more time trying to forget that night,” Steele added, “than trying to remember.”

-When Constand spoke to police again on Jan.
-22, 2005, she began adding information about drinking brandy, receiving gifts from Cosby and recalling that, months before the alleged assault, Cosby touched her leg suggestively.
+McMonagle noted that when Constand spoke to police on Jan.
+22, 2005, she began adding information about drinking brandy and receiving gifts from Cosby.
+She also recalled that, months before the alleged assault, Cosby touched her leg suggestively.

 “Why are we running from the truth of this relationship, from the truth of this case?”
 McMonagle asked.